HuttyBuddy/hyper-pulse-content/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Set up environment variables (optional)
+# Copy the example environment file and customize as needed
+cp .env.development.example .env.development

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

+## Environment Variables

+This project uses environment variables for configuration.
+The following files are used:

+- `.env` - Shared variables across all environments
+- `.env.development` - Development-specific variables
+- `.env.production` - Production-specific variables

+### Key Environment Variables:

+- `VITE_DEV_BYPASS_AUTH` - Set to `true` to bypass authentication in development
+- `VITE_DEBUG_MODE` - Enable debug logging in development
+- `VITE_ENABLE_MOCK_DATA` - Use mock data instead of real API calls
+- `VITE_SUPABASE_URL` - Your Supabase project URL
+- `VITE_SUPABASE_ANON_KEY` - Your Supabase anonymous key

+**Note**: All client-side environment variables must be prefixed with `VITE_` to be accessible in your code.

 **Edit a file directly in GitHub**